 There are (at least) three reasons that the adoption of touch-screen voting technology could affect the relative turnout rates of different voter subgroups.
-First, electronic voting machines may be perceived as confusing or intimidating by subgroups that have limited familiarity with computers and/or ATM machines.
+First, electronic voting machines may be perceived as confusing or intimidating by subgroups that have limited familiarity with computers or ATM machines.
 Second, some minority groups, especially African-Americans, may be particularly suspicious of electronic voting technology, given the allegations surrounding this technology and the many historical episodes of disenfranchisement of African-American voters.
-Third, it is possible that use of electronic voting technology changes the length of queues at polling stations, affecting the voting propensity of potential voters who are most likely to try to vote at "peak" times.